 In imperial measure, a unit of liquid capacity = ¼ imperial quart, about 284 milliliters.

-In Australia, which uses the metric system, 20th century, the cup used in recipes has become 250 milliliters, 5.5% larger than the American cup, and 12% smaller than the old imperial cup.
-The cup is very likely to migrate to this value worldwide; most new graduated kitchen measures are already marked with a 250-mL level.
+In Australia, which uses the metric system, 20ᵗʰ century, the cup used in recipes has become 250 milliliters, 5.5% larger than the American cup, and 12% smaller than the old imperial cup.
+The cup is very likely to migrate to this value worldwide.
+Most new graduated kitchen measures are already marked at a 250-mL level.

 Copyright © 2000-2016 Sizes, Inc. All rights reserved.